citahub/cyton-android/README.md

 Overview
 ===============

 Neuron is an open source blockchain wallet which supports Ethereum and [AppChain](https://docs.nervos.org/#/).
-It supports most tokens of Ethereum and [AppChain](https://docs.nervos.org/#/), ETH, ERC20, ERC721, and also supports most kinds of DApps of Ethereum and [AppChain](https://docs.nervos.org/#/) , cryptokitties, Fomo3D, 0xproject...
+It supports most tokens of Ethereum and [AppChain](https://docs.nervos.org/#/), such as ETH, ERC20, ERC721, and also supports most kinds of DApps of Ethereum and [AppChain](https://docs.nervos.org/#/) , such as cryptokitties, Fomo3D, 0xproject...

 Usage
 ===============